Skip to main content

 • Red flag means high surf and/or strong currents.
 Swim with extreme caution.

-• Yellow flag means swim with caution and stay close to shore.
+• Yellow flag means swim with caution and stay close to the shore.

-• Green flag means that the waters are safe.
+• Green flag means that the water is safe for swimming.

 • Purple flag means that marine pests are present.